yjh0410/PyTorch_FCOS/README.md

-# PyTorch_RetinaNet
+# PyTorch_FCOS-RT
-A PyTorch version of RetinaNet
+A Real-Time version of FCOS